-However, after all those years welcoming hordes and hordes of tourists, you may wonder: does Halong Bay still hold its charm and stand out?
+However, after all those years welcoming endless hordes of tourists, you may wonder: does Halong Bay still hold its charm and stand out?

-To find the answer, we have interviewed popular travel bloggers, who are experienced in traveling and have left their footprints breadth and width, by asking them these questions:
+To find the answer, we have interviewed popular travel bloggers by asking them the following questions:

-How was your trip to Halong Bay and what made you most impressed at when visiting this place?
-How is Halong Bay different from other bays that you’ve visited?
+How was your trip to Halong Bay and what impressed you the most when visiting this place?
+How is Halong Bay different from the other bays that you’ve visited?

 Robb & Marie-Carmen – a travel-blogger couple from TheOrientExcess

 “Some places in the world offer a good view, some offer luxury accommodation, some offer exciting adventure, and others, cultural delights.
 But we reckon that if you book yourself on the right Halong Bay cruise, you’ll get all of it in one place” – Robb & Marie-Carmen